fan2/mkdocs/docs/blog/posts/elf/gnu-binutils.md

      --sym-base=[0|8|10|16]
                          Force base for symbol sizes.
 The options are mixed (the default), octal, decimal, hexadecimal.

+  -D --use-dynamic       Use the dynamic section info when displaying symbols

 ```

 !!! note "read -s Type & Bind"

     Refer to [Type (Using as)](https://sourceware.org/binutils/docs/as/Type.html) for a knowledge of the *Type* column, such as `STT_FUNC`,`STT_OBJECT`,`STT_NOTYPE`,etc.
     Refer to [objdump](https://man7.org/linux/man-pages/man1/objdump.1.html) for a knowledge of the *Bind* column, such as `l`(`LOCAL`),`g`(`GLOBAL`),`w`(`WEAK`),etc.

+> `readelf -sD` almost equivalent to `readelf --dyn-syms`, but it uses the symbol hash tables in the file's dynamic section, rather than the symbol table sections.

 The equivalent option for `objdump` is `-t`.